tsweet77/intention-repeater/README.md

 I am filled with orgasmic bliss.

-Australian bushfires have just enough torrential rains to put them out.
+The Australian bushfires have just enough euphoric rains to put them out.

 Feel free to play around with this software, and add to the project if you are able.